vivekagr/notes/source/content/hw-sw-interface-s1.rst

 Pointer declaration: ``int *ptr;``

-Declares aa variable ``ptr`` that is a pointer to a data item that in an integer.
+Declares a variable ``ptr`` that is a pointer to a data item that in an integer.
 This will store an address rather than a value.

 Assignment to a pointer: ``ptr = &x;``

 This assigns ptr to point to the address where x is located. ``&`` is used to get the address of a variable.

-Get value pointed to by a pointer:

 Dereference operator (``*``) is used to get the value pointed to by a pointer. ``*ptr`` will give us the value at the memory address given by the value of ``ptr``.